Normal-Tangerine8609/Scriptable-Widgets/README.md

 [Reddit Text Subreddit Widget](widgets/reddit-text-subreddit-widget.js)

-This is a small widget that is meant to showcase a random text post from the subreddit of your choosing.
+This small widget is meant to showcase a random text post from your chosen subreddit.

 * Easily change background and text colours
 * Choose what text to show, such as hiding the footer or author name